Sivamani-18/JS-Courses/README.md

 ```

 ### some()
 Tests whether at least one element in the array passes the test implemented by the provided function.
 It returns a Boolean value.
-[More](some-and-every.md)
+[Back To Top](#table-of-contents) [More](some-and-every.md)
 ```javascript
 var numbers = [1, 2, 3, 4, 5];
 var hasEven = numbers.some(function(number) {